Welcome to today's edition of the Rush 24-7 podcast.

 Great to have you.

-It's Rush Limbaugh, the all-knowing, all-caring, all-sensing, all feeling Maha Rushi here on Friday at the EIB Network.
+It's Rush Limbaugh, the all-knowing, all-caring, all-sensing, all-feeling Maha Rushi here on Friday at the EIB Network.

-Live from the Southern Command in Sunny South Florida.
+Live from the Southern Command in sunny South Florida, it's Open Line Friday.

 And it's your day.

-Whatever you want to talk about is permitted.
+When we go to the telephones, whatever you want to talk about is permitted.

 See, this is a benevolent dictatorship, this program.